- Library Card Eligibility

 The loan period for most items is three weeks with the following exceptions:

-WiFi Hotspots, DVDs, and Blu-rays (less than five hours in length) – One week checkout
+- WiFi Hotspots, Kill A Watt EZ power meter, DVDs, and Blu-rays (less than five hours in length) –One week checkout

 Most items can be renewed up to three times for the length of the original lending period.